Spacetime foam correlation renders the cosmological constant (dark energy): Euclidean foamon field theory for collective excitations

 The the two-point correlation (\ref{corr1}) is exponentially suppressed if $|x_2-x_1|\gg \xi_i$, where $\xi_i\sim \tilde m_i^{-1}$ is the foamon field correlation length in the scaling invariant domain of fixed points of the foamon field theory.
 This characteristic scale $\tilde m\sim \alpha_i$ relates to the eigenvalue $\alpha_i$ in (\ref{scalarc2}).
 Analogously, we have $n$-state mixing and $n$-point connected Green functions,

 where the even number $n=2,4,\cdot\cdot\cdot$.

 The fluctuating foamon fields $\Phi_i$ are associated with the ground state $\alpha_i$-vacuum.
 Their correlation functions (\ref{corr}) and (\ref{corr1}) contain the information about the mixings (tunnelling) of different $\alpha_i$ vacuum states and correlations in different spacetime points.
+By definition, the foamon fields' correlation functions (\ref{corr}) and (\ref{ncorr}) differ from the connection function $C_{ij}(x_1,x_2)$ (\ref{nonlocal}) of wormholes connecting two spacetime points, as shown in Fig.~\ref{wormb}.